Best Trading Tool to Avoid Overtrading (2026)

 - Use charts only when your rules are active.

-- Journal every trade, planned or impulsive.
+- Journal every trade.

-- Use hard loss limits to stop the spiral.
+- Use loss limits to stop spirals.

 FAQ: best trading tool to avoid overtrading